 “all the nations will be gathered before him.”
 Matthew 25:31-46 describes the Sheep and Goat Judgment.
-In the End Times, there is horrible tribulation on earth, often described as “the Great Tribulation.”
-The Great Tribulation ends with the Battle of Armageddon, when Jesus comes down from heaven with his army and conquers the earth (cp.
+In the End Times, there is horrible tribulation on earth, often described by Christians as “the Great Tribulation.”
+The Great Tribulation ends with the Battle of Armageddon when Jesus comes down from heaven with his army and conquers the earth (cp.
 Rev. 19:11-21).
-The great majority of people on earth will have been killed in the Tribulation and in the Battle of Armageddon (see commentary on Daniel 12:1 and Isaiah 13:9), but there will be survivors.
-Given the huge number of people alive on earth today, even if the vast majority of them are killed in the Tribulation and Armageddon there could still be millions left alive, thus Joel 3:14 says, “Multitudes, multitudes in the Valley of Decision.”
+The great majority of people on earth will have been killed in the Tribulation and in the Battle of Armageddon (see commentary on Dan.
+12:1 and Isa.
+13:9), but there will be survivors.
+Given the huge number of people alive on earth today, even if the vast majority of them are killed in the Tribulation and Armageddon there could still be millions left alive, which explains why Joel 3:14 says, “Multitudes, multitudes in the Valley of Decision.”

 There is a good chance that many people who escape death during the Tribulation and Armageddon will do so by hiding, and although it is impossible to successfully hide from God and His angels, God emphasizes that no one will escape judgment.
 He says, “it will happen that at that time I will search Jerusalem with lamps” (Zeph.
 1:12), so there will be no dark places to hide in.
 After Armageddon, everyone left alive on earth will be rounded up and judged.

-The Sheep and Goat Judgment will not happen in Jerusalem, it will happen in the “wilderness of the people,” that is, the wilderness between Egypt and Israel, just as Ezek.
-20:35 says (cp.
+The Sheep and Goat Judgment will not happen in Jerusalem, it will happen in the “wilderness of the people,” that is, the wilderness between Egypt and Israel, just as Ezekiel 20:35 says (cp.
 Ezek.
 20:34-38).
 The wicked Israelites, the “goats,” will not get to enter the land of Israel (Ezek.
 20:38), but will be destroyed (Ezek.
 34:16).

 The Sheep and Goat Judgment is not well understood by Christians.
-It has been called a parable by some theologians, which it certainly is not, and it has been called an illustration of the final judgment, and it is not that either.
+It has been called a parable by some theologians, which it is not, and it has been called an illustration of the final judgment, and it is not that either.
 The Sheep and Goat judgment has been misunderstood for a number of reasons.
-One is that it happens on earth, but most Christians are taught that when a person dies he immediately is judged and either granted entrance to heaven or is sent to “hell.”
+One is that it happens on earth, but most Christians are taught that when a person dies he or she is immediately judged and is either granted entrance to heaven or is sent to “hell.”
 In that system there is no judgment on earth, nor is there a judgment of a large group of people at one time, as we see here in Matthew 25 when Christ judges the nations.

 Another reason the sheep and goat judgment is misunderstood is that some Christians are taught that when Christ comes from heaven and fights the Battle of Armageddon, no one on earth survives.
 In that case, even though in Matthew 25 this judgment occurs after the Tribulation and Armageddon, supposedly there would be no one left on earth to judge.
 However, the Bible makes it clear that some people will survive the Tribulation and Armageddon.
 For example, Isaiah 13:12 and 24:6 show us there will be “very few” survivors, but given that there are more than seven billion people on earth, “very few” could easily mean a few million or more.
 Matthew 25:31-46 implies that there will be a significant number of people alive because the “nations” will be brought before Christ.

-When fitting the sheep and goat judgment into the chronology of the end times, it helps to keep in mind that Matthew 24:4-25:46 is Jesus’ very long but single answer to the question the Apostles asked in Matthew 24:3: “Tell us, when will these things be, and what will be the sign of your coming and end of the age?”
+When fitting the sheep and goat judgment into the chronology of the end times, it helps to keep in mind that Matthew 24:4-25:46 is Jesus’ very long but single answer to the question the apostles asked in Matthew 24:3: “Tell us, when will these things be, and what will be the sign of your coming and end of the age?”
 It would have helped us understand the end times if Jesus’ teaching that is recorded in Matthew 24 and 25 had been kept as one chapter instead of broken into two because the overall flow of Matthew 24:4-25:46 is chronological: There will be tribulation on earth; then Jesus will come with his angels and the elect and nations will be gathered; then there will be the sheep and goat judgment when all those gathered will be judged.
 At that point, the righteous people will be allowed to enter the Millennial Kingdom, while the unrighteous people are sentenced to punishment and are cast into the Lake of Fire.
-The righteous people marry, have children, age and die (Isa.
+The righteous people marry, have children, age, and die (Isa.
 65:20-23).
 What we now know from the New Testament that no one knew until the New Testament was written was what happened to those natural people after they died.
 We now know that they will get up in the second resurrection, the Resurrection of the Unrighteous, which is at the end of the 1,000-year Millennial Kingdom of Christ, and if they lived righteous lives they will have been written in the Book of Life and granted everlasting life (Rev. 20:4-6, 11-15).

-Jesus’ teaching about the sheep and goat judgment comes near the end of his answer to the Apostles’ question and connects that judgment to the Tribulation and the end of the Age.
+Jesus’ teaching about the sheep and goat judgment comes near the end of his answer to the apostles’ question and connects that judgment to the Tribulation and the end of the Age.
 In fact, Jesus’ teaching shows us that the sheep and goat judgment comes after the Tribulation and his being on earth (Matt.
 24:29-30; 25:31).

 But the “big picture” set forth in Revelation is indeed in chronological order.
-There will be a period of great tribulation; then the Battle of Armageddon will occur; then Satan will be bound for 1000 years; then there will be the Sheep and Goat Judgment for people who lived through the Tribulation and Armageddon and the resurrection of the Righteous (the first resurrection) for those people who had died by the end of Armageddon; then there will be the 1000-year Millennial Kingdom of Christ on earth; then Satan will be loosed and will gather an army and attack Jerusalem.
+There will be a period of great tribulation; then the Battle of Armageddon will occur; then Satan will be bound for 1,000 years; then there will be the Sheep and Goat Judgment for people who lived through the Tribulation and Armageddon and the resurrection of the Righteous (the first resurrection) for those people who had died by the end of Armageddon; then there will be the 1,000-year Millennial Kingdom of Christ on earth; then Satan will be loosed and will gather an army and attack Jerusalem.
 That army will be defeated and Satan will be thrown into the lake of fire; then there will be the White Throne Judgment; then the New Jerusalem comes to earth and the righteous live forever in it.
 This “big picture” chronology can be seen if Revelation is read and believed literally.
-We give the following summary (events that are not mentioned in the Book of Revelation but occur within the general timeframe of Revelation are in brackets):
+We give the following summary (events that are not mentioned in the book of Revelation but occur within the general timeframe of Revelation are in brackets):

 “goats.”
 The typical goat of the ancient Middle East was black.
 This made separating the sheep from the goats an easy job and added to the differences between the sheep and goats in biblical metaphor.
 Second to man, goats have been the most severe destroyers of land in history.
 They will overgraze areas of vegetation, eating weeds, shrubs, and small trees, and stand on their hind legs to eat the twigs of larger trees (and will climb the trees if the branches are dense enough and eat twigs and small branches they can reach).
 They will usually stick with a flock, but are not averse to wandering off, and a couple of goats can quickly establish a feral flock that damages crops.
 The meat was eaten, but usually only of the young goat, or kid, and it was not valued as highly as the meat of the cow or sheep.
 Similarly, goat milk was used, but not valued as highly as cow milk, perhaps in part due to volume.
 Those things, added to the fact that the sheep were white, the color of righteousness and purity, and the goat was black, the color of evil and darkness, made the metaphor between the sheep (believers), and goats (unbelievers), a natural and good one.

 A major reason for keeping goats was their hardiness and their hair.
-Usually goat hair was long and black, and thus easily woven.
+Usually, goat hair was long and black, and thus easily woven.
 It was woven into a rough cloth which was made into sacks for storing and carrying things, and thus this cloth was called “sackcloth” (cp.
 Matt.
 11:21; Luke 10:13; Rev. 6:12; 11:3).
 Another important use for goat hair was it was tightly woven into the cloth that tents were made from.
 The reason that goat hair was especially good for tents was that it swelled when wet, and shrank when dry.
 That meant that if it started to rain, the tent cloth would swell and naturally repel the rain, but when it was dry the tent hair shrank and let the air circulate so that the tent was comfortable.

 The goat has been associated with evil for so long that when the association began is lost in ancient history.
-We could speculate that it is because the Devil and demons sometimes appear to people in the form of goats or goat-people (people involved in witchcraft attest that still happens today), but no one is really sure.
-In Leviticus 16:8, the Hebrew word “Azazel” most likely means “Mighty Goat” and is a name for the Devil, and even the people of Israel occasionally worshipped goat demons (Lev.
+We could speculate that it is because the Devil and demons sometimes appear to people in the form of goats or goat people (people involved in witchcraft attest that still happens today), but no one is really sure.
+In Leviticus 16:8, the Hebrew word “Azazel” most likely means “Mighty Goat” and is a name for the Devil, and even the people of Israel occasionally worshiped goat demons (Lev.
 17:7; 2 Chron.
 11:15).
 Leaders, especially evil or unscrupulous and overbearing ones, were referred to as “he-goats” (Isa.
 14:9; Zech.
 10:3).